 Protection On Discrimination

 The Discrimination Act (PDA) was amended by the Congress to include pregnancy discrimination.
-The PDA is an amendment which states that women shall not be treated less favorably than a non-pregnant employee regarding any aspect of employment.
+The PDA is an amendment which states that shall not be treated less favorably than a non-pregnant employee regarding any aspect of employment.

 Before the amendment, pregnancy discrimination was only partially covered in anti-discrimination law.
 However contrary to popular belief, we are still protected by certain provisions.
-The amendment to the law provided us with more comprehensive coverage and further helps us from unfair because of our status as pregnant women.
+The amendment to the law provided us with more comprehensive coverage and further helps protect us from unfair treatment because of our status as pregnant women.

 The Pregnancy Discrimination Act specifically mandates that employers treat their pregnant workers in the same way they treat all of their regular employees.
-Furthermore, the law prohibits employers and business owners from doing any acts that would prejudice expecting women by refusing to hire them, denying them opportunities once they are hired, or them differently from how they treat their co-workers.
+Furthermore, the law prohibits employers and business owners from doing any acts that would prejudice expecting women by refusing to hire them, denying them opportunities once they are hired, or treating them differently from how they treat their male co-workers.
 These include:

 1.Termination the employer cannot terminate the employee for no other legal ground.
 Pregnancy is not a valid reason to fire an employee especially when she can still perform her job effectively.